 The situation imposes a responsibility on humans, especially those who live in more industrialized nations.
 What anyone who is not involved in government decisions can do is first of all improve soil management.
 Alternatively, pay more attention to what you eat.

-Because what we eat, apparently, directly affects the quality of the environment and the life of the planet (I also talk about it here).
+Because what we eat, it seems, directly affects the quality of the environment and life on the planet (I also talk about it here).

-There is no easy solution to reverse this trend that now seems unstoppable.
+There is no easy solution to reverse this trend which now seems unstoppable.